Adityaakr/FC-Protocol/README.md

 ## 🏗️ Architecture

-FlexCredit is built on a three-tier architecture:
+Monaris is built on a three-tier architecture:

-### 1. FlexCredit App (User Interface Layer)
+### 1. Monaris App (User Interface Layer)
 - User-facing application for managing accounts, credit, and treasury

 ### 2. FC Protocol (Core Layer)